My-Finance-Report/yearly_report/README.md

 - consider showing the source we associate with the file before we upload
 - the jobs running banner is vile
 - no way to update any miscategorization (transaction page needs link)
+- still some bug with the files that are in /transactions
 - the llm seems bad at getting dates, may need to include more file context